instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_discussion.md

 <h2 id="discussion_topic_created">discussion_topic_created</h2>

-**Definition:** The event is emitted anytime an new discussion topic is created by an end user or API request.
+**Definition:** The event is emitted anytime a new discussion topic is created by an end user or API request.

 **Trigger:** Triggered when a new discussion topic is created in a course.
 Also triggered when a new course announcement is created with `is_announcement` set to TRUE.